ILLEGAL TURTLE ACTIVITY

 If you witness any activity that harms, injures, or kills ''ANY'' domesticated or exotic animal species, please note as many details of the situation as possible.
 Please report concerning activities of this nature to the toll-free Provincial Animal Welfare Services (PAWS) at 1-833-9-ANIMAL (1-833-926-4625) from anywhere in Ontario.
 This call center is available 24 hours a day, seven days a week.

-Thank you for looking out for Ontario's turtles, all other animals, and at-risk plants and reporting injustices that threaten their well-being and earthly presence.
-We must protect natural resources and species at risk with the recognition of the interconnectedness of all life and the importance of preserving the balance of ecosystems for future generations.
+Thank you for looking out for Ontario's turtles, all other animals, and at-risk plants and reporting injustices threatening their well-being and earthly presence.
+We must protect natural resources and species at risk by recognizing the interconnectedness of all life and the importance of preserving the balance of ecosystems for future generations.

 Copyright © 2024 Think Turtle Conservation Initiative - All Rights Reserved.